Toezicht Kempen Capital Management (UK) Ltd

 The new framework comprises of three separate pillars:

-- Pillar 1 sets out the minimum capital levels that the business is required to carry to cover the risks to its business;
+• Pillar 1 sets out the minimum capital levels that the business is required to carry to cover the risks to its business;

-- Pillar 2 details the supervisory review process to be used by both Kempen and the FCA to assess whether additional capital requires to be maintained against any risks not adequately covered under Pillar 1; and
+• Pillar 2 details the supervisory review process to be used by both Kempen and the FCA to assess whether additional capital requires to be maintained against any risks not adequately covered under Pillar 1; and

-- Pillar 3 details the disclosure requirements which Kempen is required to make of its capital, risk exposures and risk assessment processes.
+• Pillar 3 details the disclosure requirements which Kempen is required to make of its capital, risk exposures and risk assessment processes.

-Disclosures have been made in this document in compliance with part 11 of the Prudential Sourcebook for Banks, Building Societies and Investment (“BIPRU”) unless that disclosure has been regarded as immaterial, proprietary, or confidential.
+Disclosures have been made in this document in compliance with part 11 of the Prudential Sourcebook for Banks, Building Societies and Investment (“BIPRU”) unless that disclosure has been regarded as immaterial, proprietary or confidential.

 The following disclosures relate to the business of Kempen on an individual basis, although the company is a 100% subsidiary Kempen & Co N.V. and the ultimate parent company is Stichting Administratiekantoor van Gewone Aandelen A Van Lanschot, both companies are based in The Netherlands.

 There are no current or foreseen material practical or legal impediments to the prompt transfer of capital

 Kempen is mainly exposed to operational risk, with some additional exposure to business risk, market

 Further information on the risk exposures of the business are set out below: